 Ulnar nerve block at the level of the cubital tunnel is not recommended, as this has been documented to result in compression neuropathy with persistent paresthesia/dysesthesia.

-In general, ulnar nerve block is best suited for procedures not requiring a tourniquet and procedures expected to last under 20 minutes.
+In general, an ulnar nerve block is best suited for procedures not requiring a tourniquet, and procedures expected to last under 20 minutes.
 These include, but are not limited to, the following:

 Contraindications to the nerve block include:

 Local anesthetic allergy